@Amethyst anybody want a peanut

 Garnet

-It was an audio book on paganism.
-I think it was more that it was saying some paths are not compatible because beliefs were so different le shinto or buddist and say Celtic or another different path.
-Im not sure if that was the example used⊠id have to relisten to the book to be sure it wass just what id understood at the time i listened.
-But i will keep an open mind im still learning.
+id have to relisten to the book to be sure it wass just what id understood at the time i listened.
+But i will keep an open mind :grin: im still learning.
 I think part of it may of been about appropriations??
 Or it might of been just talked about in same chapter.
 I cant remember.
 Obviously i am not norse or haveancestors that are as far know but i still follow norse deities.
 I do have ancestoes from around Uk and follow celtic deities.
 My understanding was that it was more to do with following deitys from two paths that have opposite beliefs and maybe along tge lines that to take bits n pieces from a path to follow when tje culture already had a faith system already.
 Lol im not sure if makes sense.
 Mahbe i ahould relisteb to the audio book to see if i can better explain. . .
 And it better straight in my head.

 I have decided to use this week to learn about runes.
 I have completed most of the courses.

 I am going to look at the Rune meanings 1 at a time.
-I have an app that lets me âdrawâ a rune.
+I have an app that lets me “draw” a rune.
 I will use that to guide my focus for the day.

 Later, I would like to create my own set of runes and a white draw string bag to hold them.